kelleyxiao/ACE592SAE-landvalue/README.md

 ## Data

+The unit of analysis is the county.
 We use a wide array of data sources for our analysis.
 The time frame for our analysis comprises the following years: 1997, 2002, 2007, 2012.

 *   **Land value:** Census of Agriculture (COA).
 *   **Income and Population:** USDA Economic Research Services.